In this drug factsheet:DIN (Drug Identification Number)

 Store this medication at room temperature and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 What form(s) does this medication come in?

-Each pale yellow, single scored, biconvex, film-coated tablet contains 150 mg moclobemide.
+Each pale yellow, single-scored, biconvex, film-coated tablet contains 150 mg of moclobemide.
 Nonmedicinal ingredients: cornstarch, ethylcellulose, iron oxide, lactose, magnesium stearate, methylhydroxypropyl cellulose, polyethylene glycol, povidone, sodium starch glycolate, talc, and titanium dioxide.

-Each white, single scored, biconvex, film-coated tablet contains 300 mg moclobemide.
+Each white, single-scored, biconvex, film-coated tablet contains 300 mg of moclobemide.
 Nonmedicinal ingredients: cornstarch, ethylcellulose, lactose, magnesium stearate, methylhydroxypropyl cellulose, polyethylene glycol, povidone, sodium starch glycolate, talc, and titanium dioxide.

 Who should NOT take this medication?

-- is allergic to moclobemide or to any of the ingredients of the medication
+- are allergic to moclobemide or any ingredients of the medication

-- is in an acute state of confusion
+- are in an acute state of confusion